Table Of Contents

 Open houses are not required and you don’t need to push for one if your agent doesn’t encourage one.
 You will be asked to make sure the house is clean and presentable, and to be away from the house during the open house.

-Much of the time open houses are a way for agents to generated leads, since most attendees rarely buy a house after seeing it during an open house.
+Much of the time open houses are a way for agents to generate leads, since most attendees rarely buy a house after seeing it during an open house.
 Oftentimes, your real estate agent will not be the agent hosting the open house.
 Some agents hand off their open house to a licensed assistance or a new agent looking to generate clients.
 No matter who hosts the open house, it’s important that they have good energy and engage with visitors.

 Although it’s tempting to light scented candles and bake cookies to create a warm and homey environment, ask your agent for their input.
 Sometimes visitors perceive these fragrances as a way to mask unpleasant odors.